GoogleCloudPlatform/apigee-samples/grpc-web/docs/cloudshell-tutorial.md

 # gRPC-Web in Apigee

 ---
-This sample shows how to use Apigee in front of your gRPC backends using [gRPC-Web](https://github.com/grpc/grpc-web).
-In this example, we will show how Apigee can secure your grpc workload using the Threat Protection policies that are available.
-This sample basically checks for HTML tags in the payload and returns a 400 error code
+This sample demonstrates how Apigee can secure your [gRPC-Web](https://github.com/grpc/grpc-web) backends.
+By utilizing Apigee's Threat Protection policies, this example specifically showcases how to detect and block HTML tags in payloads, returning a 400 error code to prevent potential malicious input.

 Let's get started!